 While in the area, don’t miss the town's 12th-century Cartmel Priory, or grand Holker Hall.
 A few miles west of the village, this is one of Cumbria’s finest stately homes.
 Still in use by the Cavendish family, who’ve owned it since the late seventeenth-century, it boasts beautiful 25-acre gardens with a sunken garden, grotto, stone labyrinth, huge sundial, and sweeping views.
 Antique-lovers should head a few miles northeast to Low Newton’s Yew Tree Barn, a fabulous architectural salvage and antique reclamation yard and gallery.
 All in all, welcoming Cartmel offers rewarding cultural pursuits in a marvellously quaint milieu.

-If you’re wondering what to do in the Lake District when you have kids in tow, taking a trip on the Ravenglass and Eskdale Railway comes highly recommended.
+If you’re wondering what to do in the Lake District with your kids, taking a trip on the Ravenglass and Eskdale Railway comes highly recommended.
 Known as “La’al Ratty”, this narrow-gauge steam train transports passengers from the Esk estuary to the foot of the western fells on a seven-mile, forty-minute ride up two of the Lake District’s prettiest valleys - first along Miterdale under Muncaster Fell and then into the valley of the River Esk - before terminating at Dalegarth station.
 The ticket allows you to get off and walk from one of the half-dozen stations along the way.

 Another fantastic family day out can be enjoyed at Muncaster Castle.
 Home to the Pennington family since the thirteenth-century (family members still live here today), the castle was built around a medieval tower.
 With expansive gardens to delight all ages, children - especially - love the owl and hawk displays and castle's ghost stories.
 For an atmospheric overnight experience, you could stay in the self-catering Coachman’s Quarters.

-To enjoy the best rugged walking in the central fells, head for the peerless Langdale Valley.
+To enjoy the best rugged walking in the central fells, head for the peerless Langdale Valley Dropdown content.
 Flanked by some of the Lake District’s most famous peaks - Crinkle Crags, Bowfell and the Langdale Pikes - Great Langdale sits in an awe-inspiring valley.
 It’s also one of the oldest occupied parts of the region, with archaeological evidence dating back to the Stone Age.

 The walk to Pavey Ark, a formidable cliff-face rising to 2297ft, can be climbed relatively easily if you approach it up the grassy path to its rear.
 More daring walkers with a head for heights will want to make the more dramatic climb up the Jack’s Rake cleft - the most difficult commonly used route in the Lake District (in parts, it’s pretty much full-on rock-climbing).

-Striking powerful poses above Keswick, the dramatically sited standing stones at Castlerigg are the most prominent reminder of the Lake District’s ancient inhabitants, and the area’s most mysterious landmark.
+Striking powerful poses above Keswick Dropdown content, the dramatically sited standing stones at Castlerigg are the most prominent reminder of the Lake District’s ancient inhabitants, and the area’s most mysterious landmark.
 Sitting atop a sweeping plateau, and dwarfed by the encroaching fells, the site comprises thirty-eight slabs of Borrowdale volcanic stone (the largest of which is almost 8ft tall) arranged into a circle.